 - Expense report marked as “High” due to “High Risk” associated at the policy violation level

-- Large ABI number jump due to major policy violation
+- Large ABI number jump due to a major policy violation

 - Company B doesn’t allow alcohol, but views the violation as a medium risk at the configuration level.
 Meaning, although alcohol is allowed, it is not worth auditor review if its occurrence is infrequent.